 The Associated Press, citing anonymous sources, reported that Ramirez provided a urine sample during spring training that tested positive for the banned substance human chorionic gonadtropin, or HCG.

 HCG is popular among users of performance-enhancing drugs because it can mitigate the side effects of ending a cycle of steroids.
-The body may stop producing testosterone when a user goes off steroids, which can cause sperm counts to decrease and testicles to shrink.

 The Red Sox signed Ramirez away from the Cleveland Indians in 2000 for what at the time was an eye-popping contract.
 Boston traded him to Los Angeles in a three-team deal at last year's trading deadline.
 The deal helped power the Dodgers into the playoffs.